markpbaggett/utk_collection_builder/docs/source/contents/1_outline.rst

 Using these three pieces, CollectionBuilder will generate a static website that you can host on GitHub pages that drives visualizations including browse, subject clouds, maps timelines and tables.

+Before we review this, let's start by getting a CollectionBuilder site up and running.

 CollectionBuilder Documentation
 -------------------------------